richard-porter/dimensional-authorship/experiments/minimum-viable-corpus-protocol.md

 **Step 5 — Log calibration update:**
 Record all prompt and selection changes with rationale before running the next corpus level.
 The calibration history is part of the empirical record — it shows how the discrimination stack improved across cycles and what the final MVC threshold was tested against.

+### Vocal Banking Analog
+Vocal voice preservation research has established empirical corpus thresholds through direct testing: systems such as ModelTalker, VocaliD, and the Motor Neurone Disease Association’s voice banking programs converge on approximately 400–800 phrase recordings as the minimum viable corpus for a reliable synthetic voice clone, with higher-quality systems requiring toward the upper end of that range.
+Below 400 phrases, the system cannot reliably generalize the speaker’s characteristic acoustic patterns across novel phoneme combinations.
+Above 800 phrases, additional recordings produce diminishing returns on synthesis quality for most speakers.
+The written analog maps as follows: at an average of approximately 12 words per phrase unit, 400–800 phrases corresponds to roughly 5,000–10,000 words — the L3–L4 range in the trial protocol above.
+This suggests a working hypothesis for where the MVC threshold is likely to land before testing begins: a highly distinctive literary voice with a strong anomaly signature may be establishable at L3 (5,000 words); a less distinctive or more genre-conventional voice may require L4 (10,000 words) or above.
+This is an analog, not a direct transfer.
+Audio phrase recording captures acoustic parameters (formants, prosody, timing) that have no written equivalent.
+The written MVC threshold depends on anomaly density rather than phoneme coverage — how many characteristic anomaly instances per passage, rather than how many phoneme types per recording.
+The vocal banking literature provides a calibration intuition, not a guaranteed range.
+The protocol’s empirical test is the only reliable way to establish the written threshold for a specific author.

 -----

 ## Expected Findings and Interpretation